metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-ConditionalCustomFields/README.md

 - Restart your webserver

+# CONFIGURATION

+Usually, groupings of custom fields, as defined in `$CustomFieldGroupings` configuration variable, is _not_ enabled in SelfService.
+This is the case if you  use RT Core.
+Anyway, some RT instances could have overridden this restriction to enable groupings of custom fields in SelfService.

+In this case, you should add to your configuration file (`/opt/rt4/etc/RT_SiteConfig.pm`) the following line, setting `$SelfServiceCustomFieldGroupings` configuration variable to a true value:

+    Set($SelfServiceCustomFieldGroupings, 1);

 # METHODS

 `ConditionalCustomFields` adds a `ConditionedBy` property, that is a condition [CustomField](https://docs.bestpractical.com/rt/4.4.4/RT/CustomField.html), an operator and one or more values, along with the following methods, to conditioned by [CustomField](https://docs.bestpractical.com/rt/4.4.4/RT/CustomField.html) objects: